rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 Completed successfully
 ```

-Browse the created folder until you found the `*.ovf` file.
+Browse the created folder until you find the `*.ovf` file.
 In my case it's the `bitnami-postgresql-11.20.0-r1.ovf`.
 If you run e.g. a `cat` on the file and you browse to section `<EulaSection>` or basically to the end of the ovf, you will find the wanted `ovfEnv` keys (`ovf:userConfigurable="true"`) for our manifest file.

 Here's is my example: